jundalisay/sp/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-38.md

 Enki: every man’s sword shall be against his brother.

 22 I will plead against him with pestilence and with blood; and I will rain upon him, and upon his bands, and upon the many people that [are] with him, an overflowing rain, and great hailstones, fire, and brimstone.
-23} Thus will I magnify myself, and sanctify myself; and I will be known in the eyes of many nations, and they shall know that I [am] Enki.
+23} Thus will I magnify myself, and sanctify myself; and I will be known in the eyes of many nations, and they shall know that I am the Lord.
 {{< /l >}}